-The first Rolls-Royce was a twin cylinder of 10hp made from 1904 to 1906.
-This was shortly followed by a 3 cylinder 15hp and the four cylinder 20hp which came 2nd in the Tourist Trophy race in 1905 and won it in 1906.
-Also available was the V8 Legalimit and the 6 cylinder 30hp.
-Of these early cars the best was the 4 cylinder 20hp of which 40 were built and those that survive are light, quite fast cars that are a pleasure to drive.
+The first Rolls-Royce was a twin cylinder car of 10HP made from 1904 to 1906.
+This was shortly followed by a three-cylinder 15HP and a four-cylinder 20HP which came in both a heavy chassis form for carrying Limousine coachwork and light chassis form for a more sporting Tourer.
+A Light 20 came 2nd in the International Tourist Trophy race in the Isle of Man in 1905 and won it in 1906.
+This enabled Rolls-Royce cars to gain an early reputation for quality and endurance.
+Also available was the V8 Legalimit and the six-cylinder 30HP.
+Of these early cars the best was the four-cylinder 20HP of which 40 were built and those that survive are light and quite fast cars, which are a pleasure to drive.
 However, few of any of these very early models have survived and they are in a very rarefied market.

 For further information or queries regarding this model, please use the Contact Us form to send a message to the designated early Rolls-Royce 10 HP, 15 HP and 20 HP specialist in the Club.

 From 1907 to 1923 Rolls-Royce had a one model policy, making what was known initially as the 40/50 and later as the Silver Ghost.
 The car was an immediate advance on its contemporaries with pressurised engine lubrication, dual ignition and advanced carburation giving the car both a very flexible and smooth power delivery, and great reliability and longevity.
 The car’s reputation was immediately established in England in a series of reliability trials, the most famous being the 1907 RAC 15,000 mile reliability trial.